 In a 2009 study that evaluated the association between D levels and risk of falls in 1,231 older men and women, researchers concluded: “Poor vitamin D status is independently associated with an increased risk of falling in the elderly, particularly in those aged 65-75 years.”4

 It’s clear that vitamin D is no small player when it comes to osteoporosis prevention and overall bone health.
 But here’s the problem: So many people are severely deficient in vitamin D!
 In fact, one study that examined vitamin D levels in dozens of countries around the world and declared it a “global health problem, in all age groups…”5

 If you don’t know your vitamin D status, ask your doctor to check.
 It’s a very simple blood test that most insurance companies cover.
-I like to see a blood level of at least 50 ng/ml in my patients.
+You should see a blood level of at least 50 ng/ml.

 If you’re low in vitamin D, your doctor may tell you to spend more time out in the sun and consume more dairy products.
 But that won’t be enough to get you out of the hole.
 Deficiencies can only be corrected by supplementing with vitamin D3 (the most effective and bioavailable form of this vitamin).

 How much vitamin D3 you take really depends on your test result.
 Some people who are extremely deficient need as much as 10,000 IU per day to regain a healthy level.
 But generally speaking, most people should be fine taking 5,000 IU per day.
 (Note: This is higher than the government recommended daily allowance of 600-800 IU per day.
 With an RDA that low, is there any wonder so many people are deficient?)